affiliate disclosure

 Many other features still set them apart, and you should consider them when choosing between NitroPack and WP Rocket.

-For instance, choose WP Rocket if you need a more all-in-one solution for caching, file and image lazyload, critical CSS, and database optimization.
+For instance, chooseย WP Rocketย if you need a more all-in-one solution for caching, lazy loading of files and images, critical CSS, and database optimization.
 Nitropack does not offer database optimization, which is one of its drawbacks.

 However, if you want complete image optimization (compression and image resizing) plus the optimization features mentioned earlier, minus database optimization, to be your priority, choose NitroPack.